 Continuing review of market-based rate authority is part of the Commission’s fundamental duty under Sections 205 and 206 of the Federal Power Act.
 Consistent with the Federal Power Act’s requirement under these sections that rates must be just and reasonable, FERC does not grant market-based rate authority on a permanent basis.
-Instead, orders granting market-based rates require the market based rate seller to inform the Commission promptly of “any change in status that would reflect a departure from the characteristics the Commission has relied upon in approving market-based pricing,” or “to report such changes every three years in conjunction with an updated market analysis.”
+Instead, orders granting market-based rates require the market based rate seller to inform the Commission promptly of “any change in status that would reflect a departure from the characteristics that the Commission has relied upon in approving market-based pricing,” or “to report any such changes every three years with the updated market analysis.”
 FERC also expressly “reserve[s] the right to require such an analysis at any time.”
 Order No. 888 at 31,660 emphasized continued monitoring: “[W]e will continue to monitor markets to assess the competitiveness of the market ..., and we will modify our market rate criteria if and when appropriate.”
 This type of monitoring is particularly crucial because FERC accepts market-based rates as “filed rates.”

 An order to show cause is necessary, not merely to further the goal of transmission independence, but to enforce the statutory requirement of just and reasonable rates.
 The need for such an order, and the urgency of accelerating progress toward transmission independence, are explained below.